Kland-darwin/pl-pdfgeneration/README.rst

 Abstract
 --------

-An app that takes in prediction results and generates PDF
+This is an app that takes in prediction results and generates a PDF file.

 Synopsis